Are you a Good Neighbour to Nature?

 Habitat Acquisition Trust is working to learn from locals about important natural areas, and help people understand and care for nature including habitat in your Watershed.

-This year, the goal of the Ayum & Veitch Creeks Good Neighbours Project is to engage our Sooke and area community in solutions to significant local conservation issues and to promote community appreciation of healthy natural habitats.
+This year, the goal of the Metchosin Good Neighbours Project is to engage with the community to find solutions to significant local conservation issues and to promote community appreciation of healthy natural habitats.
 HAT staff will visit many interested landowners in key areas to provide personalized landscape prescriptions on topics like soil erosion, pests, forest health, water quality, composting, and invasive species.

 By helping property owners pursue sustainable land uses, HAT can foster volunteer stewardship around the most rare and sensitive natural areas.